-White House physician says Trump 'may not entirely be out of the woods yet' in fight against coronavirus, but will be sent home
+White House physician says Trump 'may not entirely be out of the woods yet' in fight against coronavirus

 WHITE HOUSE PRESS SECRETARY KAYLEIGH MCENANY TESTS POSITIVE FOR COVID-19

-Conley said over the weekend that the president had received an antibody cocktail, as well as zinc, Vitamin D, famotidine, melatonin and a daily aspirin.
-He also said Trump was taking a five-day course of Remdesivir.
+Conley said over the weekend that the president had received an antibody cocktail, as well as zinc, Vitamin D, famotidine, melatonin and a daily aspirin, along with his five-day course of Remdesivir.

-Meanwhile, first lady Melania Trump, who also tested positive for COVID-19, tweeted Monday, saying she is "feeling good.”
+Meanwhile, First Lady Melania Trump, who also tested positive for COVID-19, tweeted Monday, saying she is "feeling good.”

 “My family is grateful for all of the prayers & support!” she tweeted Monday.
 “I am feeling good & will continue to rest at home.